 Registration is now open.

-The field for the Traditional Public Division is limited to 80 teams; these teams have registered.
+The field for the Traditional Public Schools Division is limited to 80 teams; these teams have registered.

 The field for the Open Division is limited to 48 teams; these teams have registered.

 The two divisions will compete entirely separately.
-Every team (regardless of division) will have 10 preliminary matches distributed over the Saturday rounds.
+Every team (regardless of division) will have ten preliminary matches distributed over the Saturday rounds.
 Each team will thus have byes during which it is not playing.
-During bye rounds, team members may relax, grab a snack, or watch some of their new friends compete.
+During bye rounds, team members may relax, have a snack, or watch other teams compete.

 There will be separate playoffs for each division on Sunday, culminating in final matches to determine each division’s champion(s).
 The Traditional Public Schools division, in addition to naming an overall champion, will identify the top Very Small School (schools limited to 300 or fewer students in their top three grades) via additional matches.
 (Such schools are still eligible to win the overall Traditional Public Schools division title.)